devops329/devops/instruction/overview/overview.md

 1. **Manual deploy** - Deploy frontend to GitHub Pages manually
 1. **Automated deploy** - Deploy frontend to GitHub Pages using GitHub Actions
-1. **Unit test** - Unit test backend and analysis using Jest and GitHub Actions
+1. **Unit test** - Backend unit testing and analysis using Jest and GitHub Actions automation
-1. **UI test** - User interface frontend testing using Playwright and GitHub Actions
+1. **UI test** - User interface unit testing using Playwright and GitHub Actions automation
 1. **CDN deploy** - Deploy frontend to AWS CloudFront
-1. **Scalable deploy** - Deploy backend to AWS Fargate and Aurora
+1. **Scalable deploy** - Deploy backend to AWS Fargate and RDS MySQL
+1. **Environments** - Deploy to staging and production environments
-1. **Metric** - Provide metrics with Grafana Mimir
+1. **Metric** - Provide metrics with Grafana Prometheus
 1. **Log** - Provide logging with Grafana Loki
-1. **Trace** - Provide execution tracing with Grafana Tempo
 1. **Load test** - Execute end to end load testing with K6
-1. **Failure test** - Failure test due to chaos injection
+1. **Choas test** - Chaos testing
 1. **Penetration test** - Penetration testing using Burp Suite

+You will also create three reports as part of your work.

+1. **Penetration test report** - Work with a peer to attack each others JWT Pizza applications.
 1. **Curiosity report** - Independent research on a QA/DevOps topic
-1. **Christlike introspection** - Introspection into your relationship with the divine
+1. **Christlike introspection** - Introspection into your relationship with the divine.

-The following diagram represents the relationship between your deliverables.

 ## Outcomes